JavaGarcia/CookieCatcher/README.md

 ### Features (that is simple)
 - Capture request through GET or POST (method)
 - Parse to cookies format
-- Create script for import in browser
+- Create script to import into your browser

 ### How to install this little devil?
-Server
 ```sh
 $ git https://github.com/JavaGarcia/CookieCatcher.git
 $ cd CookieCatcher
 $ npm install
 $ sudo DEBUG=APIcookies:* ./bin/www
 ```

 ### Scheme to send requests
 Example with ajax (POST or GET)
 ```javascript